I already have a bachelor’s degree but I am working on a second bachelor’s degree. Can I apply to UBRP?

 No. Participation in UBRP is restricted to University of Arizona undergraduates.
 We would like students to be able to continue their research experience beyond a summer experience, which is why we support only University of Arizona students.

-I can’t stay in Tucson for the summer, can I start UBRP in the fall?
+Can I start UBRP in the fall?

 I need to take six credit hours of summer school classes to graduate on time.
 Can I still participate in UBRP?

-No. Summer school courses are intensive because they cover an entire semester’s work in only five weeks.
+No. Summer school courses are intensive because they cover an entire semester’s work in only few weeks.
 The amount of time students must spend on summer school classes cuts into the time they can spend in the lab.
 We want students to work full time which means NOT taking summer school classes.
 Summer school is important for some students and a worthy activity.
 But so is summer research.
 Each student needs to decide what is best for him/herself.

 I have another job on campus, can I still participate in UBRP?